What Makes a Great Restaurant Domain

 What Makes a Good Restaurant Domain

 Cuisine-specific names work when you specialize.
 A sushi restaurant named "TunaHouse.com" tells customers what they'll get before they click.
 Generic names like "TheTable.com" work better for establishments that want flexibility to change their menu over time.
+If you prefer a name that is distinctive rather than descriptive, our guide to memorable domain names covers techniques that apply well to restaurants.

 Location matters for local SEO.
 "AustinTacos.com" will rank for Austin taco searches without extra effort.
 But location locks you in - if you plan to franchise or open in multiple cities, a brandable name gives you room to grow.